It's a question a lot of our clients ask us: what does your marketing team need to look like for you to maximize the value you're capturing?

 Of course, every company, team, and individual will need...

-From helping dozens of SaaS companies build better marketing teams, we've put together a toolkit of templates that addresses these challenges.
+From helping dozens of SaaS companies build better digital marketing teams, we've put together a toolkit of templates that addresses these challenges.

 In this toolkit, you'll find:

 Fill in the form below to download the toolkit now, or read on to learn more about each template.

 It's easy to default to just replacing employees who leave or adding...